JaredCaprio/coupling-dict-chinese/README.md

 # cedict

-This is a fork of coupling-dict-chinese-updated.
+This is a fork of coupling-dict-chinese.
 The testing library mocha has been removed because it was causing vulnerabilities which could not be easily fixed by running npm audit fix.

 coupling-dict-chinese provides a convenient asynchronous JavaScript API for the popular [CC-CEDICT](http://cc-cedict.org/) Chinese-English dictionary.
 This is